Ahmed-S-Salim/Cyclistic-Bike-Share-Analysis/README.md

 ## 🧠 What I Learned

 - How to apply the full data analysis process: ask, prepare, process, analyze, share, and act.
-- Gained hands-on experience in data cleaning, feature engineering, and summary statistics in R.
+- Gained hands-on experience in data cleaning, and summary statistics in R.
 - Learned how to create business-driven insights that can help decision-making.

 ---